 Skip to main content

 CAUTION: Federal law (USA) restricts this device to sale by or on the order of a physician.
-Rx only.
-Prior to use, please see the complete “Instructions for Use” for more information on Indications, Contraindications, Warnings, Precautions, Adverse Events, and Operator’s Instructions.
+Prior to use, please refer to all applicable “Instructions for Use” for more information on Intended Use/Indications for Use, Contraindications, Warnings, Precautions, Potential Adverse Events, and Operator’s Instructions.

 INDICATIONS FOR USE

-The Baylis Medical Company Radiofrequency Puncture Generator & Footswitch (optional accessory) is to be used with separately approved radiofrequency devices in general surgical procedures to cut soft tissues.
+The RFP-100A RF Puncture Generator & RFP-Footswitch (optional accessory) is to be used with separately approved radiofrequency devices in general surgical procedures to cut soft tissues.

 CONTRAINDICATIONS

-The BMC Radiofrequency Puncture Generator is not recommended for uses other than the indicated use.
+The RFP-100A RF Puncture Generator is not recommended for uses other than the indicated use.

 WARNINGS

-• The Generator is intended for use with separately cleared BMC RF Devices, BMC connector cables, and the accessory footswitch only.
+• The Generator is intended for use with separately cleared RF Devices, Connector Cables, and the accessory Footswitch only.
 For respective devices/accessories, refer to individual IFUs for more information.

 • Do not remove the cover of the Generator.
 Removal of the cover may result in injury and/or damage to the Generator.